Gateway of India – The Taj Mahal Of Mumbai

-The Gateway of India is a most famous monument of Mumbai and is a top place to visit for all tourist who is visiting the city.
+The Gateway of India is the most famous monument of Mumbai and is a top place to visit for all tourist who is visiting the city.

 It was the first monument to be seen by visitors who arrive in India by boat from the west.
 The Gateway was later the ceremonial entrance to India for Viceroys and the new Governors of Bombay.
 It served to allow entry and access to India.